edgedb/easy-edgedb/chapter17/index.md

 2. The query in 1. showed a lot of numbers without any context.
 What should we do?

-3. How would you create an alias that contains all the months of the year?
+3. How would you create an alias that contains all the seasons of the year?

 4. How do you make sure that no data is lost when changing a type's properties from owned properties to properties extended from abstract types?